Welcome to today's edition of the Rush 24-7 podcast.

 That's what they mean by fake news.

-Just as uh when they say Donald Trump is, quote, a divisive figure, it means he keeps proposing things that are in danger of being hugely popular, like building a wall on the Mexican border or ending Muslim immigration to the United States.
+Just as when they say Donald Trump is, quote, a divisive figure, it means he keeps proposing things that are in danger of being hugely popular, like building a wall on the Mexican border or ending Muslim immigration to the United States.

-Uh that's the problem.
+That's the problem.

 He might just be there to ball them out, like he did with the media when he called them all to Trump Tower.

-Uh 1-800-282-2882, we will talk about all that in the hours to come on this historic day, seventy-five years ago, this very hour, two young American privates on a very primitive radar system saw the biggest spike in activity that they had ever seen on that screen,
+On this historic day, 75 years ago, this very hour, two young American privates on a very primitive radar system saw the biggest spike in activity that they had ever seen on that screen as dozens of Japanese planes emerged approximately 130 miles off the North Shore in Hawaii.

-Mark Stein in Farush on the EIB network.
+Mark Stein in Farosh on the EIB network.

 The headline in the Washington Post, does this haircut make me look like a Nazi?

-It's short on the sides and the back, and it's long on the top, so it makes you Look a bit like a mushroom or a or a muffin, I guess, um, because you got this this little bit on the top that's overhanging, and then these short sides and short back.
+So it makes you look a bit like a mushroom or a muffin, I guess, because you've got this little bit on the top that's overhanging and then these short sides and short back.

 And it's supposed to be a hipster haircut.

-supposed white nationalist, white supremacists, neo-Nazi Trump supporters leaving some event in Washington, DC, uh where they went hail Trump, and these two groups of young men have got the exact same haircut.
+And then next to it is like these young supposed white nationalists, white supremacists, neo-Nazi Trump supporters leaving some event in Washington, D.C. where they went hail Trump.

-And so the Washington Post has devoted a big in-depth analysis to trying to discover whether this haircut is a hipster haircut or whether it's a new uh Nazi haircut.
+And so the Washington Post has devoted a big in-depth analysis to trying to discover whether this haircut is a hipster haircut or whether it's a new Nazi haircut.

 Because you can see how confusing it is.